adakeita/reactportfolio/README.md

 - Responsive design for various devices
 - Smooth scrolling navigation
 - Project showcase with detailed descriptions
-- Contact section with email and GitHub links
+- Contact section with email and GitHub link

 ## Technologies Used

 - ReactJS
 - CSS and TailwindCSS
 - HTML
-- Supabase (for some projects)
 - Vite

 ## Getting Started